alain-andre/prime/doc/prime.fr-FR.md

 Méthode: index
 -------------

-Returns the key which is associated with the first found value that is equal to the passed value.
+retourne the key which is associated with the first found value that is equal to the passed value.
 If no value found, `null` is returned.

 ### Paramètres